dev1virtuoso/eliza-ctss/README.md

 * Type `st`
 * Type `q` and Enter to exit.

-If you are a macOS user, you may run the shut down script `chmod +x shutdown-ctss.sh && ./shutdown-ctss.sh`

 18. If you want to run ELIZA again, do `runctss` and then telnet in as user `eliza` and `r eliza` like before.
 (You do not need to recompile it).